clkim/rortutorial-notes/index.md

 {% include JB/setup %}

 ### What are these pages?
 I am reading the [new (beta) second edition](http://ruby.railstutorial.org/) online, and using Windows 7.
-These are informal notes I wrote for myself as I ran into road bumps due to using Windows 7 and not a Mac.
+These are informal notes I wrote for myself as I ran into road bumps mostly due to using Windows 7 and not a Mac.
 I am happy to **share them "as is,"** with the customary disclaimer that I do NOT make any REPRESENTATIONS AND WARRANTIES for these notes.

 ### Errata
 I am also happy to receive corrections and suggestions on this topic by [email to me](mailto:clkim@ieee.org).